ARCHITECTURE:

 OTHER OCCUPANTS:

-1919-43: William Lucius Morkill (b.
+1919-43: William Lucius Morkill CBE, LOH (b.
 Sherbrooke, QC 1856-1936) and Mary Josephine (née Wright, b.
-Newport, KY 1859-1943) married in 1888, retired to Victoria in 1919, and lived in the house until their deaths.
-William studied engineering in Sherbrooke and in 1885 established a successful railway business in Argentina.
-He went to Mexico in 1901 as manager of the British-owned Interoceanic Railroad, between Mexico City and Veracruz, later becoming manager of the Mexico-Southern.
-While living in Mexico they owned Casablanca, a 16th century house.
-William had moved to Peru by 1907, as the representative of the British syndicate that ran that country’s railroads.
-During WWI, he worked with the British secret service, and headed the local Red Cross branch.
-He was awarded Commander of the Order of the British Empire (CBE) for his efforts.
-He also aided French interests in Peru, and was decorated with the Legion of Honour in 1912.
-William was an active member of the Union Club.
-His nephew Alan Morkill married Nellie Mara and lived at 750 Pemberton Rd from 1927-56.
-William and Mary’s son Francis Edward joined the CEF for WWI in Toronto in 1914, was wounded three times, and was a Captain when he died at 26 during the Battle of the Somme in 1916.
+Newport, KY 1859-1943) married in St. Marylebone, ENG in 1888.
+He studied engineering in Sherbrooke and in 1885 established a successful railway business in Argentina.
+In 1901 he went to Mexico as manager of British-owned Interoceanic Railroad, between Mexico City and Veracruz, and later managed Mexico-Southern.
+He moved to Peru in 1907 as representative of the British syndicate that ran the country’s railroads.
+He worked with British Secret Service and Red Cross during WWI for which he received his CBE.
+He also aided French interests in Peru and was honoured by France in 1912.
+They retired here in 1919 and he was an active member of the Union Club.
+Their son Capt.
+Francis Edward Morkill, CEF was WIA three times.
+He was 26 when he was KIA during Battle of the Somme in 1916.
+His nephew, Capt.
+Alan Brooks Morkill, MC+Bar and wife Nellie Mara lived at 750 Pemberton Rd 1927-56.

 1943-47: Retired building contractor David Arthur Chester Girvin (1882-1963) and Lucy Maude (née Bullis, 1885-1964) came from Winnipeg in 1943.

 1948: Ethel Unwin (née Coughlan, b.
-Campbellton, PEI 1885- 1982) was the proprietor of Rockland Court, a five-suite apartment at 1503 Rockland Av (now 638 Rockland Pl).
-She married Walter James Unwin in Vancouver in1921.
-Ethel was a housekeeper when she married at 35, and worked for many years as a maid in Vancouver’s Devonshire Apartment Hotel.
-She was listed as head housekeeper on her death certificate.
+Campbellton, PEI 1885-1982) was proprietor of Rockland Court, a five-suite apartment at 1503 Rockland Av (now 638 Rockland Pl).
+She was a housekeeper when she married Walter James Unwin (b.
+ENG 1880-1951) in Vancouver in 1921.
+She worked for many years as a maid in Vancouver’s Devonshire Apt Hotel, and was listed as head housekeeper on her death certificate.